boisy/VSS/README.md

   - Create a trigger that plays a noise over your HomePods using Airfoil Pro if the state of the VSS device changes to "Triggered."

-You can create elaborate and powerful security system scenarios with actions and triggers.

 ## HomeKit Support